bleskomat/form-node/README.md

 app.post('/form', function(req, res, next) {
 	// `req.body` is provided by the `bodyParser` middleware. form.validate(req.body).then(values => {
+		// Validation successful.
+		// `values` is an object which contains processed form data.
 	}).catch(error => {
 		if (error instanceof ValidationError) {
 			res.status(400);